bxrne/facedetection/README.md

 It will save the frame with the most faces in it to a file.

 ## Video
-The video used in the demo is from Pexels, link to file: [https://www.pexels.com/video/video-of-people-walking-855564/](https://www.pexels.com/video/video-of-people-walking-855564/)
+The video used in the demo is from [Pexels](https://www.pexels.com/video/video-of-people-walking-855564/)

 ##  Setup
 1. Install dependencies